Are the clinical effects of homeopathy placebo effects?

 As a matter of fact, in this report Shang et al (2005) different types of prescribing method for homeopathy trials are all considered equally.
 Of the 100 trials selected only 18; (16%) deemed classical homeopathy; i.e. the type of individualized prescribing that occurs in real life.
 There is no indication of how many of the selected 8 trials involved this type of prescribing.

 RANDOMIZED CONTROLLED TRIALS AND HOMEOPATHY

-The authors’ conclusions are premised upon the supposition that the placebo controlled randomized trial represents the gold standard against which all research should be judged.
-It is becoming increasingly understood that there are considerable problems in using this method to test complex interventions such as homeopathy.
+Furthermore, the authors’ conclusions are premised upon the supposition that the placebo controlled randomized trial represents the gold standard against; which all research should be judged.
+However, it is becoming increasingly understood that there are considerable problems in using this method to test complex interventions; such as homeopathy.

-It is always going to be difficult to adopt the reductionist research method of the placebo controlled RCT to measure effects of complex intervention such as homeopathy.
-Two primary concerns for homeopaths are that the treatment is holistic and that it is individualized.
-Treatment cannot be standardized and patient response is unpredictable.
-RCTs are looking for specific effects whereas homeopathy is attempting to produce general health effects as well as specific effects – homeopathy treats the whole person.
+Moreover, it is always going to be difficult to adopt the reductionist research method of the placebo controlled RCT to measure effects of complex intervention; such as homeopathy.
+Two primary concerns for homeopaths are that the treatment is holistic.
+It is also individualized.
+Treatment cannot be standardized.
+Patient response is unpredictable.
+RCTs are looking for specific effects whereas homeopathy is attempting to produce general health effects as well as specific effects ; homeopathy treats the whole person.

 “Actually there is no threat to anyone.
-Each system has its strengths and limitations.
-If we work hand in hand, and not against each other, it will really benefit our patients.
-In order to do this it is important to understand the other system, and evaluate it according to its principles and not see it from the view point of the other system”.
+Each system has its strengths as well as limitations.
+If we work hand in hand; and not against each other, it will really benefit our patients.
+However, in order to do this it is important to understand the other system; as well as evaluate it according to its principles.
+And also not see it from the view point of the other system”.
 (Sankaran 2005).